iljapanic/mdef/src/reflections/week-04/index.md

 **Attitude** — *How I relate* — I want to be able to communicate complex ideas in an accessible and playful manner (DDS).

+An interesting moment of self-reflection occurred as a result of a group discussion.
+I have realised that one of my strongest suits is organising and systematising things, tools, information and knowledge.
+But this approach also limits my ability to think freely.
+It sometimes quite literally makes me think inside a box (a Trello card).
+It is also probably a reason that I find it easiest to express my creativity through words and code rather than visuals.
+During the programme, I would like to practice letting my mind (and hands) a bit more loose.

 ## Looking forward